test-kitchen/kitchen-cloudstack/README.md

       cloudstack_secret_key: [YOUR CLOUDSTACK SECRET KEY]
       cloudstack_api_url: [YOUR CLOUDSTACK API URL]
-      require_chef_omnibus: latest (if you'll be using Chef)
+      require_chef_omnibus: latest (if you'll be using Chef) OPTIONAL
+      cloudstack_sync_time: [NUMBER OF SECONDS TO WAIT FOR CLOUD-SET-GUEST-PASSWORD/SSHKEY]

 Then to specify different OS templates,